TimeForANinja/winhttp-pac-test/README.md

    4) start the server using `python3 server.py`
 2) Start the individual engines
    1) javascript engines
-      1) Make sure nodejs and npm are installed
+      1) Make sure Node.js and npm are installed
       2) go to the desired engine in `./engines/*`
       3) run `npm install` to download dependencies
       4) run `npm start` to launch the server
    2) winhttp engine
       1) make sure you have python3 32bit installed and available
-      2) make sure you are on windows os (or use wine, example for this is in the Dockerfile)
+      2) make sure you are on Windows os (or use wine, example for this is in the Dockerfile)
       3) go to the desired engine in `./engines/*`
       4) run `python32bit -m pip install -r requirements.txt` to download dependencies
       5) run `python32bit winhttp.py` to launch the Server